adelola/a-b-c-development/README.md

 'Mountain' - peak by Eucalyp from the Noun Project

+'Trash' - Trash by iconesia from the Noun Project

 Rail sign
     - Railway Network by Made from the Noun Project
     - train sign by Adi Kurniawan from the Noun Project